 Just do some brainstorming for finding unique ideas for titles – like the laziest dog, or the heftiest cat, and the show is sure to get popular as an annual fundraiser.

-Dogs are by far the most popular pets in the UK and world over.
+Dogs are by far the most popular pets in the UK and the world over.

-If you support a cause that cares for dogs, you can organise a dog wash.
+If you support a cause that cares for dogs, consider organising a dog wash.

 The End of Season Dinner

 The end–of-season dinners are a great way not only to appreciate the efforts of your team during the season, but also to enthuse them with a renewed spirit.

 Tickets, raffles and auctions can be a part of this dinner where you exhibit the awards and accolades that the team has won during the season.